igordot/msigdbr/pkgdown/index.md

+## msigdbr: MSigDB data frame

-The msigdbr R package provides Molecular Signatures Database (MSigDB) gene sets typically used with the Gene Set Enrichment Analysis (GSEA) software.
+The msigdbr package provides Molecular Signatures Database (MSigDB) gene sets in a tidy R data frame.

 The data can be accessed using the `msigdbr()` function, which returns a data frame of gene sets and their member genes.